gokaycetinn/Web-Scraping-Python-Selenium/README.md

 ## Web Scraping Project

-This project collects topics and related data from the forum https://discuss.huggingface.co/c/research/7/l/top using Selenium and Python.
-The data is saved in CSV, JSON and TXT formats.
-The process steps are as follows:
+This project collects topics and related data from https://discuss.huggingface.co/c/research/7/l/top forum using Selenium and Python in Google Colab environment.
+Data is saved in CSV, JSON and TXT formats.
+Process steps are as follows:

 - **Browser Setup with Selenium**: